-The integration range should extend on each side at least seventy six times the FWHM of the signal being measured in order to integrate in excess of 99.9 % of the signal.
-The estimation of signal width should be done for the outer signals if a multiplet signal is subject to integration.
-An alternative method that generally produces acceptable results is to use a range extending 30 Hz beyond the furthest 13C satellites as the start and end points for the integration ranges, as this generally exceeds the above described width.
-It is important to apply a suitable algorithm for the baseline correction and check its validity by analysing standard samples.
-Practical experience has shown that manual baseline assignment currently works best when high accuracy qNMR results are required. ^{32,39} A window function can be applied as a final data treatment parameter to enhance the S/N ratio.
-9 To avoid line broadening effects, an exponential multiplication factor not greater than 0.3 Hz should be used.
+In order to integrate in excess of 99.9 % of each quantified signal the integration range should extend from the centre of the signal at least seventy six times the FWHM on either side of the signal being measured.
+The limits of the integration range should be based on the outermost signals if a multiplet is subject to integration.
+An alternative rule-of-thumb that generally produces acceptable results is to use a range extending 30 Hz beyond the furthest 13C satellites as the start and end points for the integration ranges.
+A consistent approach should be employed for all signals subject to integration.
+It is also important to apply a suitable procedure for the baseline correction and check its validity by analysing standard samples.
+Practical experience has shown that manual baseline assignment currently works best when very high accuracy qNMR results are required.^{32,39} A window function can be applied as a final data treatment parameter to enhance the S/N ratio.9 To avoid line broadening effects, an exponential multiplication factor not greater than 0.3 Hz should be used.
 The window function in use at the BIPM with the JEOL-ECS 400 was typically no greater than 0.05 Hz - 0.10 Hz and in some cases it was not used at all.